thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

     FS_CycleLife -  factor of safety based on the Soderberg endurance limit calculation.
 This figure uses the allowable endurance stress (Stress_Lim_Endur) to include
                     fatigue considerations.
 Refer to additional
-                    discussion in the Cycle_Life section.
+                    discussion in the Cycle_Life topic.

     Cycle_Life   -  expected cycle life based on a calculation using the "modified Goodman method".
 This value is approximate.
-Refer to additional discussion in the Cycle_Life section.
+Refer to additional discussion in the Cycle_Life topic.

     %_Avail_Deflect - the percentage of available deflection consumed at load point 2.